sara-nl/MLCourse/README.md

 https://jupyter2.lisa.surfsara.nl/course
 ```
 - Login with your username sdemoXXX and password
-- Select the **uva_ml_course** from the dropdown menu
+- Select the **UvA course** from the dropdown menu
 - Wait for the server to be spawned...
 - Good to go!

 > We are going to use this JupyterHub instance on Lisa GPU for the practicals today.

+- Okay now, locate the dropdown button that says **New** in the top right corner, and start a Terminal window
-- Now in the JupyterHub environment
+> Now your are in your /home/sdemoXXX directory within the JupyterHub environment
+- Clone this git repository in your home directory:

 ```
 git clone https://github.com/sara-nl/MLCourse.git
 ```
->This will clone the repository in your /home/sdemoXXX directory
+> This will clone the repository in your /home/sdemoXXX directory